Lazy evaluation of sequence constructors - instructions with side effects evaluated early

 I attach the files plus a screen selection of the Chrome console.
 The numbers indicate, more or less, the expected order of messages.

-#1 Updated by Pieter Masereeuw 8 months ago
+#1 Updated by Pieter Masereeuw about 3 years ago

 I created a simplified version that shows more or less the same problem.
 Unfortunately, as I wanted to load a page that needs some time to be calculated, I still needed the PHP work-around for cross-server scripting.
 However, you can try it at [[http://masereeuw.xs4all.nl/doctest/index.html]] .
 I also attach the files (doctest.zip).